MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04.md

 1. Open an elevated PowerShell (Admin) window.

 2. Import the installed Teams PowerShell module:

 	```powershell
 	Import-Module MicrosoftTeams
 	```

 3. Check the module version:

 	```powershell
 	Get-Module MicrosoftTeams
 	```

-4. If the version is below 1.0.18, uninstall the module:
+4. If the version is below **1.0.18**, uninstall the module:

 	```powershell
 	Uninstall-Module MicrosoftTeams
 	```

 5. Add the official testing repository:

 	```powershell
 	Register-PSRepository -Name PSGalleryInt -SourceLocation https://www.poshtestgallery.com/ -InstallationPolicy Trusted
 	```

 6. Install the Teams PowerShell module from the testing repository:

 	```powershell
 	Install-Module MicrosoftTeams -Repository PSGalleryInt -Force
 	```

 7. Import the newly installed module:

 	```powershell
 	Import-Module MicrosoftTeams
 	```

-8. Check, if the version is equal 1.0.18 or above:
+8. Check if the version is equal to **1.0.18** or above:

 	```powershell
 	Get-Module MicrosoftTeams
 	```

 9. Connect to Teams in your tenant:

 	```powershell
 	Connect-MicrosoftTeams
 	```

-10. Create a new team with the following settings, using the ```New-Team cmdlet```:
+10. Create a new team with the following settings, using the ```New-Team``` cmdlet:

 	- Displayname: **CA-Office**
 	- MailNickName: **CA-Office**